ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Once you see this log, congratulations on completing the entire process as a storage provider.
 You can also check how many storage proofs you've submitted, your ETH profit, and your ranking on the [dashboard](https://grafana.ethstorage.io).

+Once a valid proof has been submitted, you will receive an email notification with the detailed information, if email notifications have been [enabled](email) on your es-node.

 ## Advanced Features